 Myth: You Must Have a Gift for Learning Languages

 Not true.
 Anyone can learn if they want it badly enough.
 Yes, some people pick up language learning more quickly than others.
 Perhaps they are great listeners or have an ear for dialect.
-Maybe they put more work into it or perhaps they truly love language and that’s what spurs them on.
+Maybe they put more work into it using a tool like BRIC or Speechling, or perhaps they truly love language and that’s what spurs them on.
 But there is no inherent trait for learning languages easily.
 It’s attitude, not aptitude, that will determine how successful you are.

 Myth: You Should Live Where the Language is Spoken